Xav83/Xav83.github.io/_posts/CI-CD/Circle CI/How to automatically detect issues in your YAML files with Circle CI.md

-# How to automatically detect issues in your YAML file with GitHub Actions
+# How to automatically detect issues in your YAML file with Circle CI

 Hello !
-I'm Xavier Jouvenot and in this small post, I am going to explain how to automatically detect issues in your YAML file with GitHub Actions.
+I'm Xavier Jouvenot and in this small post, I am going to explain how to automatically detect issues in your YAML file with Circle CI.

 _Self promotion_: You can find other articles on computer science and programming on my [website](www.10xlearner.com) 😉